RoshaniS5/Roshani-Shrestha-Individual-Workshop-Repo/25_flask-apache/README.md

-# how-to :: Deploy Flask on Apache2
+# how-to :: Deploy Flask on a DigitalOcean Droplet
 ---
 ## Overview
 We will be able to deploy our Flask apps on our digital droplets.